 This path takes you through extraordinarily tall lava formations for half an hour until you reach the so-called church.
 The sign says Kirkja - this is the best-known lava formation here.

-If you walk up the steps to the church you will notice that it is a cave open on both ends with a high-dome-shaped roof.
-It looks like it is man-made, but it is actually a lava cave, which looks a little like a Gothic church.
+If you walk up the steps to the church, you will notice that it is a cave open on both ends with a high-domed roof.
+It looks man-made, but it is a natural lava cave that resembles a Gothic church.

 My husband inside Kirkjan - the Church at Dimmuborgir